Lewis, J. v. EPIC Systems Corporation

 CAN MY EMPLOYER FIRE ME OR RETALIATE AGAINST ME?

 The law prohibits anyone, including your employer, from discriminating or retaliating against you for taking part in this case or because you have exercised your rights under the FLSA.

 You do not have to pay anything to our firm if you join the lawsuit.
 We are handling this case on a contingency basis.
 This means we will only be paid if the lawsuit is successful in obtaining relief through a settlement or a final judgment; our payment will come only out of that settlement or final judgment.

-In a class action lawsuit, one or more people called “class representatives” sue on behalf of themselves and other people who have similar claims.
+In a class action lawsuit, one or more people called “class representatives” bring claims on behalf of themselves and other people who have similar claims.
 Together, they are called a “class” or “class members.”
-The proposed class representative in this case is Evan Nordgren, a former Quality Assurance employee.
-If this matter is certified as a Class Action by the Court, Mr. Nordgren will serve as the representative of the class and the law firms of Hawks Quindel, S.C. and Habush Habush & Rottier S.C. will serve as class counsel.
+The proposed class representatives in these cases are both former Technical Writers.
+If these matters are certified as Class Actions by the Court, the named plaintiffs will represent the class and the law firms of Hawks Quindel, S.C. and Habush Habush & Rottier, S.C. will serve as class counsel.

 HOW CAN I LEARN MORE?

 You may contact us at 800-822-1690, write to us at Habush Habush & Rottier S.C. ®, 150 East Gilman Street, Suite 2000 Madison, WI, 53703, or email Breanne L. Snapp.
 You also may check this site for periodic updates.